 Over 21 years ago I was told I was terminal with lung cancer by a top doctor and nothing could be done.
 I had 90 days to live.
 Had I believed him, I would have fulfilled his prognosis.
 I went elsewhere where a team of doctors cured me.
 And then and there I learned that whether you make it or not, it is a lot better to fight to live than wait to die.
 I do not want anyone given false hope but that is not what we are talking about.
 We are talking about denying them the right to fight, the right to try, the right to look elsewhere where someone might have the answer.
 We are talking about denying hope.

-Dr. Herbert Benson, a specialist in behavioral medicine at Harvard Medical School, states, “Belief is the hidden ingredient in Western medicine . . .
+Dr. Herbert Benson, founder of the Mind/Body Medical Institute at Massachusetts General Hospital in Boston, states, “Belief is the hidden ingredient in Western medicine . . .
 A new drug given by a doctor who believes in it enthusiastically is far more potent than the same drug given by a skeptical doctor. . . .
 Clinical studies have shown that a patient’s belief in a medicine can make it far more effective.”
 Once your doctor tells you that you are going to die in six months, how effective are the treatments going to be when you trust and believe in your doctor?
 Patients tend to fulfill their physician’s prognosis.

 Doctor, don’t be responsible for your patient’s unnecessary demise.
 That’s a possibility.
 Don’t be responsible for shattering their quality of life.
 That’s a certainty.
 Don’t play God.
 Tell the truth, the whole accurate truth, that it is serious but somewhere someone might know a way to treat it.
 Then help them do research as to where to go or what to do or refer them to another physician who will help.
 Know in your heart that you did everything in your power to help the patient’s quality of life along with their chance of recovery without any ego involved.
 Once you try it, you will find you like it.
 It gives a great feeling to truly contribute to an individuals well being without any thought of self reward.
 And once it is started, it is contagious.
 You will find other physicians practice the same high ethics and soon you will find that cancer patients do better.